deadlinegamedev/DeadlineGameDev/README.md

 ##Episode 2: Dungeons & Spiders

+You're throwing a party tonight but there are spiders everywhere!
+Luckily, you have your trusty Spider-Ex spray can with you to save the day.
+Navigate through the corridor and tap the screen to kill the spiders.

 [![Dungeons & Spiders screenshot](https://github.com/deadlinegamedev/DeadlineGameDev/blob/gh-pages/game2/screenshot.png)](https://github.com/deadlinegamedev/DeadlineGameDev/tree/gh-pages/game2)

 Watch the [making-of](http://youtu.be/ON7EiGLaEQQ) and download the [source code](https://github.com/deadlinegamedev/DeadlineGameDev/tree/gh-pages/game2).

 ##Episode 1: Money Riot

+This game is an adaptation of the iterated prisoners dilemma.
+You play against your former partner-in-crime Marv to get out of prison and become a millionaire.

 [![Money Riot screenshot](https://github.com/deadlinegamedev/DeadlineGameDev/blob/gh-pages/game1/screenshot.png)](https://github.com/deadlinegamedev/DeadlineGameDev/tree/gh-pages/game1)